NareshSense/UserSphere-Assignment/README.md

 SPM Dependencies such as ViewInspector and SnapshotTesting have been used in testing target to support inspectable views and snapshots

 # Testing
-The project includes tests for Data Service, Repositories, Use Cases, ViewModels and Views ensuring reliability and robustness.
+The project includes tests for Data Service, Repositories, Use Cases, ViewModels and Views ensuring reliability, coverage and robustness.

 To run the tests:
 Open the project in Xcode.
 Select Product > Test from the Xcode menu or press Cmd + U.
 Xcode will run the tests, and you can view the results in the Test Navigator.